Etharialle/js-todo/plan.md

   - View all tasks in each project (list view, title, due date, priority)
   - Expand a task to view/edit details
   - Delete a todo
+- Use localStorage to store tasks and projects

 ## Todo objects